Austin Gallery

 What we don't like

-As a floor lamp it takes up a corner and needs an outlet nearby — this is furniture, not a grab-and-go light.
-The build is solid-for-the-price rather than heirloom brass.
+As a floor lamp it takes up a corner and needs an outlet nearby, this is furniture, not a grab-and-go light.
+It costs more than the no-name floor lamps it replaced on this page; the extra buys an established brand and a proven design.

 Austin Art Insider